Food & Technology 2022

 Answering the question: How has the pandemic influenced changes in how we eat?

 This special report explores the context, needs and behaviors associated with eating and drinking occasions.
 Utilizing The Hartman Group’s proprietary Eating Occasions Compass database, Eating Occasions Dashboards 2021 report explores American trends in eating and drinking occasions in 2021 compared to data from both 2020 and 2019, and also presents dashboard analysis of 8 eating occasions by daypart.
 It was researched and prepared by Hartman’s Retainer Services team and provides our analysts’ perspectives to help marketers connect to the cultural changes occurring in the U.S.

 The report is derived from analysis of Hartman’s Eating Occasions Compass database which analyzes food and beverage and meal dayparts, location, social composition, and need states, as well as items consumed and broadly when and where items were acquired.

-In addition to data points and insights, the Eating Occasions Dashboard 2020 report (available in PowerPoint and PDF formats) includes an overview of the Hartman Eating Occasions Compass, the 8 eating occasions by daypart, and three dashboards for each of the 8 eating occasions dayparts (Early-Morning Snack, Breakfast, Morning Snack, Lunch, Afternoon Snack, Dinner, After-Dinner Snack, and Late-Night Meal/Snack).
+In addition to data points and insights, the Eating Occasions Dashboards 2021 report (available in PowerPoint and PDF formats) includes an overview of the Hartman Eating Occasions Compass and 8 dashboards (3 slides each) for the 8 eating occasions dayparts (Early-Morning Snack, Breakfast, Morning Snack, Lunch, Afternoon Snack, Dinner, After-Dinner Snack, and Late-Night Meal/Snack).